Amherst Supplemental Essays

 Take note, Amherst only accepts specific essays.
 Here is a summary of the guidelines they provide for the submitted essay:

-• Cannot be a lab report, journal entry, creative essay, or an essay written in class
+- Cannot be a lab report, journal entry, creative essay, or an in-class essay

 You can read additional frequently asked questions about Option B here.
 If you are unsure whether a paper could work as one of your Amherst essays, contact the Amherst admissions office.